 SUMMER CAMP: FAQ

 We know that picking the best summer camp for your children is a big decision, and you may have some questions along the way.
 Here is a list of frequently asked questions that may be useful.
-Please feel free to contact us about any If you have any additional questions, please feel free to contact Fran Taffer, Education Program Coordinator, at [email protected] or 917-575-1333.
+Please feel free to contact Grace Jaen, Lead Educator and Summer Camp Director, at [email protected]

 WHAT DO CAMPERS NEED TO BRING?